 In the Addo Elephant National Park, you’ll find lions, buffalo, rhinos, elephants, leopards, ostriches, elands, kudu, hyenas, kudu, and many more.
 As one of the area’s largest protected areas.

 The world’s third-largest canyon and one of the most beautiful, the Blyde River Canyon Reserve covers almost 30,000 acres.
 The canyon is a huge red sandstone structure that’s an icon of the South African landscape.

 The Blyde River Canyon Nature Reserve includes many fascinating geological features, beautiful wildlife, and several different waterfalls.
 More than 1000 plant species are seen there, including tree ferns, lilies, and orchids.
 You’ll also see baboons, vervet monkeys, and other primates.

 The Cango Caves

 Another one of South Africa’s must-see attractions, the Cango Caves are a vast network of limestone tunnels, chambers, and caverns near the Western Cape.
 You’ll get the chance to enjoy a guided tour of the Cango Caves, which stretch for more than four kilometers underground.

-Robben Island’s guided tours are led by former prisoners.
+Former prisoners lead the guided tours on Robben Island.
 Here, you’ll visit the maximum-security prison, see the very cell where Mandela spent all those years, and visit the limestone quarry where the prisoners performed countless hours of hard labor.
-Visit the island’s museum to learn about its history and be sure to stop by the restaurant for a bite to eat before catching a ferry back to the South African mainland.
+Visit the island’s museum to learn about its history, and be sure to stop by the restaurant for a bite to eat before catching a ferry back to the South African mainland.